tiarno/reachtim/content/articles/pdfmanip.md

 Still, the best advice if you have to extract or add information to a PDF is: **don't do it**.
 Well, don't do it if there is any way you can get access to the information further upstream.
 If you want to scrape that spreadsheet data in a PDF, see if you can get access to it before it became part of the PDF.
 Chances are, now that is is inside the PDF, it is just a bunch of lines and numbers  with no connection to its former structure of cells, formats, and headings.

-If you cannot get access to the information further upstream, this tutorial will show you some of the ways you can get to it inside the PDF using Python.
+If you cannot get access to the information further upstream, this tutorial will show you some of the ways you can get inside the PDF using Python.

 # Survey of Tools